-- 1. Make sure grille cap (3) is behind grille in slots (2) provided in grille before attaching grille to unit. - 2.
-Align cabinet and grille holes and secure, but do not over tighten grille screws (1). - 3.
+- 1. Align cabinet and grille holes and secure, but do not over tighten grille screws (1). - 2.
 Reconnect power to the unit.

 Door Swing

 Units have a zero clearance for the door to open 90° , when installed adjacent to cabinets.